Universal frame set for rational functions: Introduction

 \subsection{The general case}

-But in fact, a more general result takes place: using our technique we prove that there exists an universal set for any well-behaved rational function, not only for those with simple poles.
-In order to define a class $\K_1(M)$ of well-behaved rational functions one should interpret the natural condition $\widehat{g}(t) \ne 0 \text{ for any } t >0$ in case of poles of order greater than 1.
+In fact, a more general result holds.
+Using our technique, we prove the existence of a universal set for any well-behaved rational function, not only for those with simple poles.
+To define the class $\K_1(M)$ of well-behaved rational functions, one should interpret the natural condition $\widehat{g}(t) \ne 0 \text{ for any } t >0$ in the case of poles of order greater than 1.